hanjingo/doc/ALGO/bloom_filter.md

 - Also, counter wraparound can cause problems.

-- If we delete a bit position corresponding to an element by setting it to 0, then if these bit positions are also being used by other elements, those other elements will return 0 when querying, thus thinking the element does not exist and causing false negatives.
+- If we delete a bit position corresponding to an element by setting it to 0, then if these bit positions are also being used by other elements, those other elements will return 0 when querying, thus thinking the element does not exist, and causing false negatives.

 ## False Positive Rate

 Bloom filters allow a certain degree of false judgments.
-The false positive rate is also called "false positive"
+The false positive rate is also called "false positive."

-The false positive rate generally occurs during query
+The false positive rate generally occurs during the query

 For example, when we query "baidu" above, since "baidu" was previously inserted, why can't we be 100% certain that it definitely exists?

 - Because when the element "tencent" was inserted, it set index 4 to 1
 - Suppose when we query "baidu", the actual return is that indexes 1, 7 are 1, and index 4 is 0.
-But index 4 was overwritten by tencent to 1, so finally "baidu" sees indexes 1, 4, 7 are all 1, and we cannot be 100% certain that the element "baidu" exists
+But index 4 was overwritten by Tencent to 1, so finally "baidu" sees indexes 1, 4, 7 are all 1, and we cannot be 100% certain that the element "baidu" exists

 Therefore, as more and more values are added, the number of bits in the bit vector that are set to 1 increases, thus the false positive rate becomes larger.
 For example, when querying "taobao", if all hash functions happen to return corresponding bits that are all 1, then the Bloom filter may also think the element "taobao" exists.